0 / 0

 2. Create your API key.
 Copy or download it from the API key successfully created open window (you cannot access it again when you close this window).

-3. Create or select a Machine Learning service.
-Copy the service instance name, GUID, and CRN from the information pane for your instance in the Resource List>Services view on IBM Cloud.
-(Expand the list of services in the Resource List window.
-Click anywhere in the row next to your Machine Learning Service name, but not on the name itself.
+Copy the Name, GUID, and CRN from the information pane for your watsonx.ai Runtime instance.
+(To open the information pane, click anywhere in the row next to your watsonx.ai Runtime service name, but not on the name itself.
 The information pane then opens in the same window.)

 About this task